Northern Illinois visits Mobley and Akron - WTOP News

 Akron, Ohio; Wednesday, 6 p.m.
 EST

-BOTTOM LINE: Akron hosts Northern Illinois after Alexus Mobley scored 23 points in Akron’s 74-54 loss to the Toledo Rockets.
+BOTTOM LINE: Akron takes on Northern Illinois after Alexus Mobley scored 23 points in Akron’s 74-54 loss to the Toledo Rockets.

-The Zips have gone 5-3 in home games.
-Akron ranks fourth in the MAC in rebounding with 34.7 rebounds.
-Shelbee Brown paces the Zips with 7.9 boards.
+The Zips are 5-3 in home games.
+Akron ranks fourth in the MAC in rebounding averaging 34.7 rebounds.
+Shelbee Brown leads the Zips with 7.9 boards.

-The Huskies are 1-1 in conference play.
+The Huskies have gone 1-1 against MAC opponents.
 Northern Illinois is eighth in the MAC scoring 66.6 points per game and is shooting 43.2%.

-Akron averages 66.8 points per game, 1.6 fewer points than the 68.4 Northern Illinois allows.
-Northern Illinois has shot at a 43.2% rate from the field this season, 3.9 percentage points higher than the 39.3% shooting opponents of Akron have averaged.
+Akron’s average of 6.1 made 3-pointers per game is 1.3 fewer made shots on average than the 7.4 per game Northern Illinois gives up.
+Northern Illinois has shot at a 43.2% clip from the field this season, 3.9 percentage points greater than the 39.3% shooting opponents of Akron have averaged.

-The Zips and Huskies match up Wednesday for the first time in MAC play this season.
+The Zips and Huskies face off Wednesday for the first time in conference play this season.

 TOP PERFORMERS: Maddie Vejsicky is shooting 41.4% from beyond the arc with 2.6 made 3-pointers per game for the Zips, while averaging 10 points.